 Previously, she worked as a Research Associate at the UNU Institute of Environment and Human Security (UNU-EHS) in Bonn, Germany.
 Dr. Djalante is involved in various research networks and collaborations.
 She is an IPCC Lead Author on the Special Report on Impacts of 1.5 Degree Celsius (SR 1.5) and the UN Environment Global Environmental Outlook (GEO) 6.
 She previously received an Alexander von Humboldt stipend for experienced researchers.

 She has participated in various initiatives such as the Earth System Governance Network as an Earth System Governance Research Fellow and the International Social Science Council (ISSC) as a World Social Science Fellow on Risk Interpretation and Action.
 She has also been an “Enhancing scientific capacity to inspire informed action on global environmental change” (START) Fellow, an Integrated Research on Disaster Risk (IRDR) Fellow, and worked with the Urbanization and Global Environmental Change (UGEC) Research Associates.

-Dr Djalante has worked for the local government in Indonesia accumulatively for ten years where she has been involved in development planning and evaluations from the community level up to the local and national level.
-She has taught as an honorary lecturer at the Halu Oleo University, Indonesia, teaching on subjects of disaster risk reduction, climate change adaptation, environmental planning and sustainable development.
-Dr Djalante has also consulted on issues related to governance, DRR and CCA in Indonesia, for USAID, ADB, World Bank funded projects.
+In Indonesia, she worked as Head of Division of the Disaster Management Department of the local government of Kendari City.
+She worked in local government for a total of ten years where she was involved in development planning, implementation, and evaluations–and project planning and management, from the community to the national level.
+She also taught as an Honorary Lecturer at Halu Oleo University, teaching on subjects of disaster risk reduction, climate change adaptation, and sustainable development.
+In addition, Dr. Djalante has consulted for various international organizations (World Bank, ADB, USAID) on issues related to sustainable development, governance, and disaster risk reduction in Indonesia.